SBHD 605. Introduction to Social and Behavioral Health. 3 Hours.

 SBHD 695.
 Independent Study.
 1-3 Hours.

-Semester course; 1-3 lecture hours.
+Semester course; 1-3 independent study hours.
 1-3 credits.
 Provides the opportunity for students to explore a special topic of interest under the direction of a faculty member.
-A proposal for a course of study must be submitted to and approved by the chair of the Department of Social and Behavioral Health; credits will be assigned commensurate with the complexity of the project.
-Arrangements are made directly with the appropriate faculty member and department chair.
+A proposal for a course of study must be submitted to and approved by the program director of the social and behavioral science doctorate; credits will be assigned commensurate with the complexity of the project.
+Arrangements are made directly with the appropriate faculty member and the program director.
 Graded as S/U/F.

 SBHD 697.
 Directed Research in Social and Behavioral Health.
 1-15 Hours.